Woman arrested following Edinburg stabbing incidents

 One woman is in custody in connection with the investigation into two stabbing incidents that hospitalized two people, according to a news release.

-Kassandra Krsk, 25, was arrested and identified as the suspect involved in both incidents.
+Kassandra Krska, 25, was arrested and identified as the suspect involved in both incidents.

+Krska was arraigned Saturday afternoon on charges of aggravated robbery, aggravated assault, tampering with evidence and arson, according to city spokeswoman Roxanne Lerma.

 At the scene, officers learned an adult female and her juvenile daughter were injured following an aggravated robbery, and the suspect fled the area on foot.